 By default, the priority 1 NICs are used as the private network; they must be on the same subnet.
-To allow the one network to fail over to another, you must group the NICs into networks manually by using the cmgr command.
-See "Modify a Cluster with cmgr" on page 250.
+To allow the one network to fail over to another, you must group the NICs into networks manually by using the cxfs\admin or cmgr command.
+See Chapter 12, "Reference to cxfs\admin Tasks" on page 259 or Chapter 13, "Reference to cmgr Tasks" on page 305.

-3. Partition ID: (Optional) Uniquely defines a partition in a partitioned Origin 3000 system.
+- 3. Partition ID: (Optional) Uniquely defines a partition in a partitioned Origin 3000 system, Altix 3000 series system, or Altix 4700 system.
 If your system is not partitioned, leave this field empty.
-You can use the IRIX mkpart command or the Linux proc command to determine the partition ID value; see below.

-4. Fail Action: Specify the set of actions that determines what happens to a failed node: the second action will be followed only if the first action fails; the third action will be followed only if the first and second fail.
+You can use the IRIX mkpart command or the SGI ProPack proc command to determine the partition ID value; see below. - 4.
+Fail Action: Specify the set of actions that determines what happens to a failed node: the second action will be followed only if the first action fails; the third action will be followed only if the first and second fail.

-The available actions depend upon the node's operating system:
+The available actions depend upon the operating system value selected for the node:

-- Fence: Disables access to the storage area network (SAN) from the problem node.
+• Fence: disables access to the SAN from the problem node.
 Fencing provides faster recovery of the CXFS kernel membership than reset.

-This action is available for all nodes. - FenceReset: Disables access to the SAN from the problem node and then, if the node is successfully fenced, also performs an asynchronous reset of the node.
-Recovery begins without waiting for reset acknowledgment.
-This action is available for nodes with system controllers; see "Requirements" on page 37.
+FenceReset: performs a fence and then, if the node is successfully fenced, also performs an asynchronous reset of the node via a system controller (according to the chosen reset method); recovery begins without waiting for reset acknowledgement.

-Note: A potential metadata server should also include Reset in its fail action hierarchy.
+Note: A server-capable node should also include Reset in its fail action hierarchy (unless it is the only server-capable node in the cluster).